agatti/adfmaker/README.md

 # An Amiga Disk Image Builder

 This tool only allows to build double density OFS and FFS disk images.
-The main reason to not support high density images is to maximise compatiblity.
+The main reason to not support high density images is to maximise compatibility.
 Almost every Amiga machine was released with a double density floppy drive (except for the A4000), leaving A1000, A500, A500+, A2000 and A3000 models out (arguably the most popular ones).

 This tool is not meant for interactive use or to modify existing images.
 It was written to address a need to build Amiga disk images from a build script, with the disk images' content being already available and known to fit in the image.